kszewc/viAFM/README.md

-# AntiCov
+# ANTICO
-AxCalc.py jest skryptem pythona pozwalającym na wygenerowanie całego zbioru inputów do Virtual AFM.
-Docelowo będzie uruchamiany automatycznie przez przeglądarkę, ale na razie trzeba go dokładnie przetestować.
+AxCalc.py is a python script to generate a whole set of inputs to Virtual AFM.
+Ultimately, it will be run automatically by the browser, but it needs to be thoroughly tested for now.

-Przed uruchomieniem
+Before run...
 --------------------------
-Skrypt napisany jest w standardzie Python3 (ogólnie obowiązujący).
-Wymaga jednak instalacji kilku dodatkowych pakietów pythona, nie zawartych w standardowej instalacji.
-Są to NumPy, SciPy, oraz MDAnalysis.
+The script is written in the Python 3 standard (generally applicable).
+However, it requires the installation of several additional Python packages not included in the standard installation.
+These are NumPy, SciPy, and MDAnalysis.
-Instalujemy je używając komendy pip:
+Install them using the pip command:

  _pip install numpy scipy MDAnalysis_

-lub za pomocą conda:
+or using conda:

 _conda install numpy scipy MDAnalysis_

-Uruchamianie
+Runing
 ------------------------
-program uruchamiamy w terminalu (linux) wpisując w wierszu poleceń (będąc w katalogu w którym ściągnęliśmy skrypt):
+Run the program in terminal (Linux) by typing in the command line (being in the directory where you downloaded the script):

-_python AxCalc.py_  (lub python3 AxCalc.py  jeżeli python3 nie jest domyślną instancją pythona.) i w tej samej lini podajemy parametry wejściowe.
+_python AxCalc.py_  (lub python3 AxCalc.py  jeżeli python3 nie jest domyślną instancją pythona.) in the same line we added parameters.

-Program wywołujemy podając mu następujące parametry:
+We call the program by giving it the following parameters:

 _python AxCalc.py file.pdb file.psf file.vel file.coor file.xsc toppar.zip template.inp template.run ‘selection constraints’ ‘selection pull’_

-file.pdb        - struktura pdb naszego układu
+file.pdb        - the PDB structure of our system

-file.psf        - struktura psf układu
+file.psf        - the PSF file for our system

-file.vel        - informacja o prędkościach (zakładamy, że układ jest już po ekwilibracji)
+file.vel        - velocity information- a restart file from NAMD equilibration simulation

-file.coor    - informacja o aktualnych współrzędnych wszystkich atomów (j.w)
+file.coor    - current coordinates of all atoms in the system (also from the NAMDs equilibration)

 file.xsc        - contains the periodic cell parameters and extended system variables

-toppar.zip    - jeżeli mamy tylko jeden plik z parametrami Charmm to wpisujemy go tutaj (np. param1.inp).
-Jeżeli jednak tych plików z parametrami jest więcej, trzeba włożyć je do folderu toppar i “zzipować” (zip -r toppar.zip toppar)
+toppar.zip    - if you have only one file with Charmm parameters, write it here (e.g. param1.inp).
+However, if there are more parameter files, you have to put them into the toppar folder and "zip" it (_zip -r toppar.zip toppar_)

-template.inp    - tutaj mamy plik wejściowy do namd, w którym ustawiamy sobie wszystkie potrzebne nam parametry symulacji.
-Na podstawie tego pliku będą generowane poszczególne inputy do SMD więc ważne jest, by część opisująca SMD i więzów (SMD on … constraints yes itp.) była obecna.
+template.inp    - Here we have an input file to namd, in which we set all simulation parameters we need.
+Based on this file, the input to SMD will be generated, so it is important that the section describing SMD and constraints (SMD on ... constraints yes, etc.) is present.

-template.run    - przykładowy skrypt uruchamiający symulacje na komputerze na jakim zamierzacie liczyć - z podanym wierszem uruchamiającym namd.
-Pliki wejściowe i wyjściowe będą zdefiniowane jako INPF i OUTF więc tak należy je traktować w wierszu uruchamiającym namda (/home/kasia/NAMD/namd2 +p2 $INPF > $OUTF 2>&)
+template.run    - A sample script to run the simulation on the computer you intend to count - containing the namd running line.
+Input and output files will be defined as _INPF_ and _OUTF), so this is how they should be treated in the namd running line (_/home/user/NAMD/namd2 +p2 $INPF > $OUTF 2>&_)

-‘selection’    - wybór atomów zatrzymanych (‘selection constraints’) oraz ciągniętych (‘selection pull’) w symulacji SMD.
-Jest to zmienna tekstowa, koniecznie w cudzysłowiu ‘’.
-Konwencja wyboru atomów jest taka jak w MDAnalysis (https://docs.mdanalysis.org/1.1.0/documentation_pages/selections.html) czyli na przykład: ‘protein and segid A B C’  lub  ‘protein and resid 1:55 66:128’.
-Niestety nie ma ‘chain’ trzeba używać ‘segid’ zamiast tego.
+‘selection’    - selections of constrained and pulled atoms in SMD simulation.
+These are text variables, necessarily in quotation marks ''.
+The convention for atom selection is as in MDAnalysis (https://docs.mdanalysis.org/1.1.0/documentation_pages/selections.html) i.e., 'protein and segid A B C' or 'protein and resid 1:55 66:128'.
+Unfortunately, there is no 'chain' selection, so you have to use 'segid' instead.
-Z podanych zakresów atomów wybrane zostaną atomy CA i do nich zastosujemy opcję constrain lub pull - powstanie plik wejściowy do SMD (SMD_constraints.pdb) zawierający odpowiednie wartości w kolumnach O i B.
+CA atoms will be selected from the given ranges of atoms, and the constrain or pull option will be applied to them - this will produce an input file to SMD (SMD_constraints.pdb) containing the corresponding values in columns O and B.

 Co dostaniemy?
 --------------------------------
-Program wygeneruje katalog Output zawierający pliki wejściowe, oraz podkatalogi odpowiadające każdemu z kierunków “ciągnięcia”.
-Każdy taki podkatalog zawiera odpowiednio spreparowany plik wejściowy do namd oraz skrypt bash służący do uruchomienia danej symulacji (na podstawie podanego template.run).
-Skrypty te uruchamiamy każdy z osobna:
+The program will generate an Output directory containing the input files and subdirectories corresponding to the "pull" directions.
+Each subdirectory contains an appropriately prepared input file to NAMD, and a bash script to run the given simulation (based on the provided template.run).
+You can run these scripts each separately:

  _.
-Output/SMD_theta_0_phi_0/run.bash_ (“kropka” uruchomi skrypt tam gdzie jest plik run.bash)
+Output/SMD_theta_0_phi_0/run.bash_ (the "dot" will run the script exactly where the run.bash file is)

-lub zbiorczo za pomocą skryptu master.run:
+or together using the master.run script:

 _./master.run_

-Uruchomi to symulacje SMD.
+These will start the SMD simulation.